 - Inflammation of the lining of the heart (pericarditis)

 - Fluid around the lungs, heart or other organs

 - Kidney failure

-If you are a woman of child-bearing age, talk with your healthcare provider about the risks of pregnancy and lupus.
+If you’re a woman of childbearing age, talk with your doctor about the risks of pregnancy and lupus.
 Lupus symptoms can flare up during pregnancy.
-Pregnancy with lupus is high risk, so you will need extra care from your healthcare team.
-You may need to see your healthcare provider more often.
+Pregnancy with lupus is high risk, so you’ll need extra care from your healthcare team.

 Children with lupus shouldn’t receive vaccines containing live viruses.
 These include chickenpox, measles-mumps-rubella (MMR) and oral polio vaccines.
 Talk with your child’s doctor about all vaccines.